keithbuhler/keithbuhler.github.io/syllabi/syllabus-ethics-2017.md

 **Week 11 Sexual Ethics**
-M       Mar-27  (Unit Paper 3, Moral Issues Due by Midnight)
+(Unit Paper 3, Moral Issues Due by Midnight)
 M       Mar-27  Chapter 11, Introduction; Kant, "On the Place of Sex", McMurtry "Monogamy: A Critique", and Bayles, "Marriage, Love, and Procreation" (619-635)
 W       Mar-29  Levin "Homosexuality is Abnormal", Corvino "A Defense of Homosexuality" (664-688)
 F       Mar-31  Discussion (Group 8)